Editorial Integrity

 DSCR loans are considered riskier for lenders because they rely on property income.
 As a result, lenders charge higher interest rates to compensate for the additional risk.

 As mentioned in this article, a lower credit score means higher rates.
-However, you can get a co-signer with a good credit score to get the DSCR loan with better interest rates.
+However, you can get a co-signer with a good credit score to secure a DSCR loan at better interest rates.

 Yes, you can buy down the rate on a DSCR loan through pay points.
 You pay an upfront fee to your lender to reduce the interest rates.